Please accept our cookies to get the best experience of our website.

 To find out more about the cookies we use, visit our cookie information page.

 For Henkel, Diversity & Inclusion is the connecting key between our global markets and our strategic priorities.
 We regard them as crucial factors for success in leveraging our potential.
 As a globally operating company, Henkel employs people from over 120 nations in more than 75 countries.
-Over 80 percent of our employees work outside Germany, more than half of them in emerging markets.
+Over 80 percent of our employees work outside Germany, more than half in emerging markets.
 Our vision is to be a global leader in brands and technologies.
 For us, our success is built on a strong global team and our diverse workforce makes the difference putting us ahead.
 We believe that diversity and an inclusive company culture are key drivers of creativity, innovation and invention.
 Our ability to deliver excellent results is fueled by and dependent on our ability to embed Diversity & Inclusion in our corporate culture and the way that we do business.

 “Our diverse workforce and inclusive company culture are key factors for our global success.
 They enable us to leverage our knowledge, creativity and diverse experiences in order to turn good ideas into great innovations.”